Freewheel Removal and Installation

 - Begin threading cogs clockwise by hand until freewheel feels fully threaded.
 If a great deal of resistance is encountered, remove and attempt better thread alignment.

 - Use a chain whip to rotate the cogs clockwise until snug.
 This will fully seat the freewheel against hub.

 - Alternatively, install the wheel into the bike, apply the rear brake, and push down on the pedal.

-There are some brands and models of thread-on freewheels that have use a lockring to hold the cogs to the freewheel body.
+There are some brands and models of thread-on freewheels that use a lockring to hold the cogs to the freewheel body.
 This lockring can sometimes be removed; however, there is typically no need to do so.
 Individual cogs of these freewheels are not typically available.
 The lockring is used to assemble the freewheel unit, and it is not intended for service.
 When the cogs wear out, the entire freewheel as a unit must be replaced.
 In the freewheels below, notice the cog lockrings.
-These are not “cassette” systems, but threaded freewheels and use the FR-2 and FR-1.3 respectively.
+These are not “cassette” systems, but threaded freewheels, and use the FR-2 and FR-1.3 respectively.